marick/lens2/mostly_words/implementation04-get_and_update.md

 potentially a lot of wasted work.
 That means that `Deeply.get` might get progressively slower than `get_in` as containers get bigger.

 I did some **extremely** crude benchmarking.
-For maps and structs, lenses are about twice as slow as `Access` functions, and the relationship seems constant(ish).
-For lists, lenses get slower and slower as the lists get longer, but there's not an alarming "knee" in the graph in, say, 4,000,000 repetitions of probes into an up to 10,000 element list:
+For maps and structs, are about twice as slow as `Access` functions, and the relationship seems constant(ish).
+(I used the real `Lens` code, not `V3`.)
+For lists, lenses get slower and slower as the lists get longer, but there's not an alarming "knee" in a graph of 4,000,000 repetitions of probes into lists of sizes up to 10,000 elements:

 ![alt text coming](pics/get_in_vs_get_all.png)